Restructuring & Insolvency

 One of the team’s many strengths lies in its unrivalled cross-border practice: we have years of experience in cross-border restructurings and insolvencies.
 This means that where our client’s case involves cross-border issues – we are not fazed in the least.

 The Restructuring and Insolvency team at Rogerson Law Group is led by Andrew Rogerson (the firm’s founder) who has more than 30 years’ experience in cross-border restructuring and litigation.
 We are highly experienced in Restructuring and Insolvency for businesses and individuals alike.
-Andrew is assisted by Angela Salvatore, a tax lawyer who has advised both small businesses and multinationals.
+Andrew is assisted by Angela Salvatore, a tax lawyer in Toronto, who has advised both small businesses and multinationals.